PRECISE/SMEDL/README.md

   }
 }

-Field "params" is optional when there is no attribute in the event.
-Names in the "params" field are "v"+index.
+Only the message is encoded in JSON string and the routing key still follows the format of the rabbitmq.
+As a result, the  field "name" in the JSON string is not used for now.
+Moreover, the field "params" is optional when there is no attribute in the event.
+Names in the "params" field are "v"+index where index is from 1.
+Types and order of the data in "params" follows the definition of the event.

 At the moment, this is an internal repository, so please contact [Peter Gebhard](pgeb@seas.upenn.edu) for access.